zdaiot/AI-Competition-HuaWei/readme.md

 2. The training is divided into two stages, the first stage is training at lower resolution（256）, and the second stage is fine-tuning at higher resolution（416）.
 3. The training is divided into three stages, the first stage is trained at a lower resolution（256）, the second stage is fine-tuned at a medium resolution（336）, and the third stage is at a higher resolution（416）.
 4. Multi-scale training, switching resolution every several iterations.
 5. The training is divided into two stages, the first stage is based on all data sets, and the second stage is only fine-tuning on food.
+In the second stage of training, get rid of all data enhancement methods.

 ### Losses